mjosaarinen/pqps/suppercop/README.md

 # pqps/suppercop

-This is a brief discussion for modding the [supercop](https://bench.cr.yp.to/supercop.html) cryptographic benchmark to perform energy measurements in addition to cycle counts (performance).
+This is a brief discussion about modding the [supercop](https://bench.cr.yp.to/supercop.html) cryptographic benchmark to perform energy measurements in addition to cycle counts (performance).

-In other words, **SUPPERCOP** is a supercop that counts calories (easy conversion: 1 J = 0.23890295761862 cal).
+In other words, **SUPPERCOP** is a SUPERCOP that counts calories (easy conversion: 1 J = 0.23890295761862 cal) !

 **THIS IS AN EXPERIMENTAL AND TOTALLY NOT DJB-APPROVED MOD**

-Nb.
+Hm.
 We could expand the acronym (due to Paul Bakker) as **S**ystem for **U**nified **P**erformance and **P**ower **E**valuation **R**elated to **C**ryptographic **O**perations and
 **P**rimitives".
-But probably won't and this will remain as one-off.
+But probably won't and this will remain as an one-off.

 ## How